RicoGuerra/Holo-Taco-Product-Fetcher/README.md

 🌮💿 **Holo there!** 💿🌮

-This repository contains (at the moment) a rather simple script that fetches product information from Holo Taco's website and generates a comprehensive checklist in [Markdown](https://www.markdownguide.org/) format.
+This repository contains pretty simple scripts that fetches product information from Holo Taco's website and generates a comprehensive checklist in [Markdown](https://www.markdownguide.org/) format.
 The checklist is organized by product lines, making it easy to see what you have and what you might still need to complete your collection.

 ## How to Use (easy mode)
 1. Download this reopository the repository by clicking on **Code** in the upper right corner and then click **Download ZIP**.
 After the download finished, extract the files.